 \subsection{Evaluation of Channel Allocation Performance}

-We compared the average system throughput, represented by $R^{(t)}(\mathcal{K},\mathcal{C})$, in 10 different topologies with APs randomly placed in a square area, using the following five methods: \begin{itemize} \item UCB1\cite{ucb}, which is one of the well-known MAB algorithms.
-Note that it does not leverage any prior information. \item JLinUCB using features $\bm{\varphi}_1$ in \eqref{eq:simple_feature}, which is referred to as ``JLinUCB w/o CDFE'' \item JLinUCB using extracted features $\bm{\varphi}_2$ in \eqref{eq:feature}, which is referred to as ``JLinUCB w/ CDFE'' \item P-JLinUCB using features $\bm{\varphi}_1$ in \eqref{eq:simple_feature}, which is referred to as ``P-JLinUCB w/o CDFE'' \item P-JLinUCB using extracted features $\bm{\varphi}_2$ in \eqref{eq:feature}, which is referred to as ``P-JLinUCB w/ CDFE'' \end{itemize} The values of the hyperparameter $\alpha$ and reward discount parameter $\beta$ are both set to 0.8.
+We compared the average system throughput, represented by $R^{(t)}(\mathcal{K},\mathcal{C})$, in 10 different topologies with APs randomly placed in a square area using the following five methods: \begin{itemize} \item UCB1\cite{ucb}, which is one of the well-known MAB algorithms.
+Note that this does not leverage any prior information and corresponds to the method of existing studies\cite{compare_wlan_2019,compare_wlan_2020}. \item JLinUCB using features $\bm{\varphi}_1$ in \eqref{eq:simple_feature}, which is referred to as ``JLinUCB w/o CDFE'' \item JLinUCB using extracted features $\bm{\varphi}_2$ in \eqref{eq:feature}, which is referred to as ``JLinUCB w/ CDFE'' \item P-JLinUCB using features $\bm{\varphi}_1$ in \eqref{eq:simple_feature}, which is referred to as ``P-JLinUCB w/o CDFE'' \item P-JLinUCB using extracted features $\bm{\varphi}_2$ in \eqref{eq:feature}, which is referred to as ``P-JLinUCB w/ CDFE'' \end{itemize} The values of the hyperparameter $\alpha$ and reward discount parameter $\beta$ were both set to 0.8.